(modified and accepted in Madrid, Spain, September 8th, 2022)

 - shall have access to all publications issued by the WAB.

-- All individual members of national buiatrics associations which are Members of the WAB are liable to
+- All individual members of national buiatrics associations which are Members of the WAB are expected to:

-- abide by the rules specified in the statutes of the WAB and the decrees passed by the General Assembly and the Executive Committee;
+- abide by the rules specified in the statutes of the WAB and the decrees passed by the General Assembly and the Board;

-- support with his or her voluntary work the activity of the WAB in order to attain its objectives.
+- support with voluntary work the activity of the WAB in order to attain its objectives.

 Bodies of the WAB